climategamechanger/curriculum/src/morea/home.md

 Note that the current set of modules, outcomes, readings, experiences, and assessments are partial, incomplete, and preliminary.
 They are provided just as a catalyst for discussion and improvement.

+Also note that this website is intended to support *design* of the curriculum, not *delivery*.
+We can implement a separate application to actually provide this information to students, develop online quizzes, provide game mechanics, and so forth.